ecelustka/11ty-base/content/about/index.md

 ---
-layout: layouts/post.njk
+layout: layouts/basic.njk
-title: About Me
-templateClass: tmpl-post
 permalink: /about/
 eleventyNavigation:
   key: About Me
-  order: 3
+  order: 2
+title: About Me
 ---

-I am a person that writes stuff.
+# About me

+This is content from `content/about/index.md`